-This financial product does not consider (e.g., addresses, avoids or mitigates) the main adverse impacts on sustainability factors (PAI Indicators) however as aforementioned they are considered in the sustainable investments part according to the PAI indicators in Annex 1 of the Delegated Regulation (EU) 2022/1288 (RTS).
+This financial product considers (e.g., addresses, avoids or mitigates) the main adverse impacts on sustainability factors (PIA Indicators) considering certain social indicators linked to applicable exclusion criteria together with other environmental indicators linked to carbon emission reduction initiatives.

-PAIs are primarily considered and integrated into the decision-making process through exclusions.
+As aforementioned, PIAS are primarily considered and integrated into the decision-making process through exclusions.
 The Investment Managers might find difficulties when evaluating some investment PAIs due to the lack of data.
 Nevertheless, the financial product manager will periodically assess whether data availability has improved sufficiently to potentially include consideration of this specific data in the investment process.